MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

         - [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md)

-    - Perform e-discovery on company-owned data so that you can, if required, decrypt files that were protected by using Rights Management.
+    - Perform e-discovery on company-owned data so that authorized users and services can, if required, decrypt files that were protected.
 For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

-    - Log all activity for Rights Management as used in your organization.
-This is very powerful because not only can you monitor which files are being protected and who is successfully accessing those protected files, but you can also identify potentially suspicious behavior from unauthorized people who are trying to access protected files.
+    - Log activity to the Rights Management service.
+Logging is very powerful because not only can you monitor which files are being protected and who is successfully accessing those protected files, but you can also identify potentially suspicious behavior from unauthorized people who are trying to access protected files.
 For more information, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md).

-    - Provide users with the ability to track and revoke their protected documents, if these features are supported by your [subscription](https://www.microsoft.com/cloud-platform/azure-information-protection-features).
+    - Provide users with the ability to track and revoke their protected documents, if these features are supported by your subscription.
 For more information, see [Track and revoke your documents](../rms-client/client-track-revoke.md) from the [Azure Information Protection user guide](../rms-client/client-user-guide.md).

-    - Implement a bring your own key solution (BYOK) so that your tenant key for Azure Rights Management is generated on-premises according to your IT policies, and securely transferred to Microsoft by using a hardware security module (HSM).
+    - Implement a bring your own key solution (BYOK) so that your tenant key for Azure Information Protection is created and managed by you.
 For more information, see [Planning and implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md).

 ## Next steps